Impact of Late Payment on CIBIL Score_WC

 Minor Default: When a borrower misses or delays payment for less than 90 days, this is considered a minor payment default.
 Banks and lenders consider such defaults to be minor because they believe they will be resolved quickly.
 However, the CIBIL score is temporarily impacted in this case.

 The exact impact however depends on factors such as the length of the delinquency, the amount of the missed payment, and how recently the payment was missed.
-The frequency, severity and recency of missed payments can affect your credit score in multiple ways.
+The frequency, severity and recency of missed payments can affect your credit score in different ways.

-Impact of a Missed Payment
+Impact of a Missed Payment on CIBIL Score

 Here's how a missed payment can affect you: